riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 ---
 layout:     post
 title:      Paging and Sorting in Meteor - Part 1
 summary: It isn't the sexiest or most interesting of topics, but providing paging and sorting for tabular data is a common requirement when building out an application.
-In this post we'll see how we can implement Paging in Meteor.
+In this post we'll see how we can implement paging in Meteor.
 In part two we will look at sorting.
 ---
 In this post we are going to take a look at how to page data in Meteor, in part 2 we'll also add sorting.